-The monitoring of the deployment and operation harmonized throughout Europe is managed by the ERA TAF and TAP Implementation Cooperation Group (ICG).
+The monitoring of the deployment and operation is managed by the ERATAF and TAP Implementation Cooperation Groups (ICG).
+TAF ICG and TAP ICG shall cooperate to establish the reporting process of common basic parameters.

-The ICG, established and managed by the Agency, is composed of:
+Established and managed by the Agency, the TAF ICG is composed of: